Severe Thunderstorm Warning issued for Bureau, Henry, Rock Island, Whiteside by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Bureau, Henry, Rock Island, Whiteside by NWS

-Effective: 2021-08-11 08:13:00 CDT Expires: 2021-08-11 09:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Bureau; Henry; Rock Island; Whiteside A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 AM CDT FOR NORTHEASTERN ROCK ISLAND...WHITESIDE...HENRY AND BUREAU COUNTIES At 813 AM CDT, severe thunderstorms were located along a line extending from near Garden Plain to near Altona, moving east at 45 mph.
-An area of strong winds will continue behind the storms, with an extended period of near 60 mph winds expected to last up to 2 hours.
+Effective: 2021-08-11 08:07:00 CDT Expires: 2021-08-11 09:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a sturdy building.
+Target Area: Bureau; Henry; Rock Island; Whiteside The National Weather Service in the Quad Cities has issued a * Severe Thunderstorm Warning for Northeastern Rock Island County in northwestern Illinois Whiteside County in northwestern Illinois Henry County in northwestern Illinois Bureau County in north central Illinois * Until 900 AM CDT. * At 806 AM CDT, severe thunderstorms were located along a line extending from near Garden Plain to near Altona, moving east at 45 mph.
+In additionl strong gradient winds are occuring behind the storms and will also result in winds to 60 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-These severe storms will be near Prophetstown around 820 AM CDT.
-Morrison and Lyndon around 825 AM CDT.
-Other locations in the path of these severe thunderstorms include Kewanee, Coleta, Emerson, Rock Falls, Sterling, Sheffield, Buda and Wyanet.
+IMPACT...Expect damage to roofs, siding, and trees. * Severe thunderstorms will be near Erie, Garden Plain and Albany around 810 AM CDT.
+Morrison, Prophetstown and Lyndon around 820 AM CDT.
+Other locations in the path of these severe thunderstorms include Kewanee, Rock Falls, Coleta, Emerson, Sterling, Sheffield, Buda, Wyanet, Tiskilwa, Princeton and Bureau Junction.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0